GraceM599/ArtofConquest---AutoPillage-skill-replication/README.md

 #### Overview
-The AutoPillage skill replicator is a Python bot that uses OpenCV to replicate the capabilities of the Auto Pillage skill obtained by purchasing lifetime patron.
+The AutoPillage skill replicator is a Python bot that uses OpenCV and pyautogui to replicate the capabilities of the Auto Pillage skill obtained by purchasing lifetime patron.
 It leverages:
   - Screen capture of a possibly scaled BlueStacks window
   - Template matching to exclamation marks above unused dungeons/resources with OpenCV.
   - Automation of mouse clicks using `pyautogui`